la2050/archive/_projects/2015/los-angeles-review-of-books-enabling-la-creativity.md

   print, events), to expanding the reach of LA literature, art, and culture, and to fostering a diverse cultural conversation by curating the best in writing and all the arts.
-'In one to three sentences, please describe your proposal.': >- LARB will profile LA writers and artists every day of the year, making the country and world aware of their work, increasing their ability to sustain creative lives by building the requisite critical understanding and infrastructure, and giving LA writers and artists the exposure they need to compete.
 Where will you be working?:
   - Central LA
   - East LA